 - How do you succeed as a rural leader?

+Becoming a Rural Leader.
 Our first goal to understanding rural leadership was to examine the ways that individuals become rural leaders.
-We found three main factors that influence pathways to rural leadership: education, mobility, and family and community ties.
+We found 3 main factors that influence pathways to rural leadership: education, mobility, and family and community ties.